Quality Assurance

 Production

 At the production stage, we manage chemical substances, including intermediates, in an appropriate manner to suppress emissions into the environment.
 We also strive to prevent fires, explosions, and leaks at facilities where chemical substances are handled to ensure the safety of local communities and preserve the global environment.
-The health of employees is protected by performing sound risk assessment for chemical substances and preventing workplace exposure to hazardous substances.
+To protect the health of employees, we manage chemical substances by performing sound risk assessment for chemical substances and preventing workplace exposure to hazardous substances.

 Sale, use, and disposal